Skip to main content

 SSO / OIDC (optional)

 By default Pointless is open (or ADMIN_TOKEN-gated).
-Set AUTH_MODE=oidc to require single sign-on with any OpenID Connect provider — Google Workspace, Microsoft Entra ID, Okta, Keycloak, Auth0, etc. This turns on three things:
+Set AUTH_MODE=oidc to require single sign-on with any OpenID Connect provider (Google Workspace, Microsoft Entra ID, Okta, Keycloak, Auth0).
+It turns on three things:

-• MCP endpoint auth — the /mcp endpoint becomes an OAuth 2.1 resource server; MCP clients discover it and complete a browser sign-in (no token to paste).
-Gated by default under oidc; set MCP_REQUIRE_AUTH=false to opt out.
+• MCP auth. /mcp becomes an OAuth 2.1 resource server; clients discover it and complete a browser sign-in, no token to paste.
+On by default under oidc; set MCP_REQUIRE_AUTH=false to opt out.

-The server acts as its own OAuth 2.1 authorization server and federates the human login to your IdP, so heterogeneous providers work through one code path — no per-provider plugin.
+Pointless is its own OAuth 2.1 authorization server and federates the human login to your IdP, so every provider works through one code path.
 Restrict who may sign in with OIDC_ALLOWED_DOMAINS.

 AUTH_MODE=oidc